nyaruka/phonenumbers/README.md

 It will rebuild the following files:

-`metadata_bin.go` - contains the protocol buffer definitions for all the various formats across countries etc..
+ * `metadata_bin.go` - protocol buffer definitions for all the various formats across countries etc..

-`shortnumber_metadata_bin.go` - contains the protocol buffer definitions for ShortNumberMetadata.xml
+ * `shortnumber_metadata_bin.go` - protocol buffer definitions for ShortNumberMetadata.xml

-`countrycode_to_region_bin.go` - contains the information needed to map a contrycode to a region
+ * `countrycode_to_region_bin.go` - information needed to map a contry code to a region

-`prefix_to_carrier_bin.go` - contains the information needed to map a phone number prefix to a carrier
+ * `prefix_to_carrier_bin.go` - information needed to map a phone number prefix to a carrier

-`prefix_to_geocoding_bin.go` - contains the information needed to map a phone number prefix to a city or region
+ * `prefix_to_geocoding_bin.go` - information needed to map a phone number prefix to a city or region

-`prefix_to_timezone_bin.go` - contains the information needed to map a phone number prefix to a city or region
+ * `prefix_to_timezone_bin.go` - information needed to map a phone number prefix to a city or region

 ```bash
 % go install github.com/nyaruka/phonenumbers/cmd/buildmetadata